ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

 - `span`
   - the vector space defined by all possible linear combinations of the vectors in a set
   - (like the C-Space I feel like)
+  - the dimension of the span is the number of linearly independent vectors
+- `spans`
+  - means a set of vectors spans a space
+    - so every vector in the space can be written as a linear combination of vectors
 - `disjoint vector space`
   - if two spaces do not contain any vector in common (other than the zero vector)
   - disjoint pairs of vector spaces do NOT need to be `orthogonal`